 While an ARM can be a good mortgage option, some homeowners avoid this type of financing over concerns about how much their payments might increase.
 Interest rate caps can help ease this worry by setting limits on how much the rate can change at each adjustment period and in total over the life of the loan.

-- An interest rate cap is used on an adjustable-rate mortgage (ARM) to limit how much the interest rate can increase over time.
+An interest rate cap is used on an adjustable-rate mortgage to limit how much the interest rate can change initially, periodically and over the life of the loan.

-What is an interest rate cap?
+Jump to insightWhat is an interest rate cap?

 Interest rate caps protect borrowers during a rising rate environment, since they establish the maximum amount the rate can change.
-Because the interest rate caps are defined in your loan documents, you can do the math to determine the maximum principal and interest payment you might have to make on your loan.
+Because interest rate caps are defined in your loan documents, you can do the math to determine the maximum principal and interest payment you might have to make on your loan.

 What does an interest rate cap mean for ARMs?